Era (radio station): Television

-Azan
+Adhan

-On 1 January 2018, this channel had no Azan (except Subuh for Ramadan and Maghrib), but in January 2022, this channel brought back Azan for all obligatory prayer time due to the new tagline "Muzik Hit Terkini" replacing "Muzik Hit Terbaik".
+On rebranding on 1 January 2018, this station had no Adhan (except Subuh for Ramadan and Maghrib), but in January 2022, this channel brought back Azan for all obligatory prayer time due to the new tagline "Muzik Hit Terkini" replacing "Muzik Hit Terbaik".

 In popular culture

 Era was parodised as Erron in Afdlin Shauki's 2004 film, Buli.

 Controversies

 Religion mocking incident

-On 4 March 2025, ERA FM uploaded a video clip showing one of the morning presenters mocking a religious ritual, which is a scared Hindu kavadi dance ritual usually performed during Thaipusam.
+On 4 March 2025, ERA FM uploaded a video clip showing one of the morning presenters mocking a religious ritual, which is a sacred Hindu kavadi dance ritual usually performed during Thaipusam.
 The video clip which were uploaded in social media have sparked outrage from the Malaysian Indian community.
 The video clip were since taken down and the presenters have apologized for their mistakes and acknowledging the insensitivity of their actions.
 This incident caused all three morning presenters to be suspended from being on-air hosts and being investigated by the Malaysian Communications and Multimedia Commission (MCMC) and the police including 3 staff members.